 Resolving the Spanning Puzzle in Macro-Finance Term Structure Models

-Keywords: yield curve, term structure models, macro-finance, unspanned macro risk, monetary policy
+Keywords: yield curve, term structure models, macro-finance, unspanned macro risks, monetary policy

 Suggested Citation: Suggested Citation